 But some hopeful new statistics indicate this is changing.

 Yet, despite these gains, African-American men and women still face considerable health disparities when compared with whites.
 They are more likely to suffer from cardiovascular disease, including stroke and high blood pressure, according to the Centers for Disease Control and Prevention (CDC).
-Two out of five African-American adults suffer from high blood pressure, and fewer than half have brought it under control, according to the CDC.
+Two out of five African-American adults suffer from high blood pressure, and fewer than half have the condition treated, according to the CDC.
 Rates of HIV and hepatitis C are higher in the black community.

-Across the country, programs to address these health challenges with the goal of closing the health and well-being gap.
-For example, Blue Cross Blue Shield of Massachusetts led an effort to address racial disparities in health by providing funding for 11 community-based coalitions to address disproportionate rates of obesity, diabetes, teen pregnancy and other health conditions.
-The program led to a host of recommendations for providers and funders seeking to create similar efforts, such as convening groups of community leaders and outspoken patients to help set goals and guide planning.
+Across the country, programs to address these health challenges with the goal of closing the health and well-being gap are growing.
+For example, Blue Cross Blue Shield of Massachusetts led an effort to address racial disparities in health by providing funding for 11 community-based coalitions to address disproportionate rates of obesity, diabetes, teen pregnancy and other issues.
+The program led to a host of recommendations for providers and funders seeking to create similar efforts, such as convening groups of community leaders and patients to help set goals and guide planning.

 “Research shows that African-American women have a lower incidence of breast cancer but face higher mortality rates from this insidious disease,” said Pam Kehaly, President of Anthem’s West Region and Specialty Business.
 “We hope to not only help screen more African American women for breast cancer but to also get them the information they need after an abnormal mammogram test to help narrow this gap.”

 Community-based programs like these – are making an impact.
 The key has been a determined effort by healthcare organizations, medical professionals and insurers to increase their own awareness of racial disparities—and design interventions that can make real progress toward overcoming them.